 Concrete spalling is caused when steel reinforcement in concrete begins to rust.
 When steel rusts it expands causing concrete cracking and flaking.
 Voids are create allowing water ingress compromising the concrete strength.

 Many properties constructed in the 1980s used magnesite topping as an insulation layer over concrete slab.
 It was later realised magnesite could leach chloride ion into concrete slabs and if subjected to moisture causes steel reinforcement to rust leading to concrete spalling (concrete cancer).

 During removal of floor covering, extensive concrete spalling to concrete slabs has been discovered.
 Henry & Hymas Remedial Engineers are engaged by the strata and property manager to investigate the cause of the concrete spalling & provide suitable recommendations on rectification and technical supervision during the repair.

 Conventional treatment normally involves scabbling & removing the concrete cover up to 30-40mm to the entire floor slab to remove the contaminated concrete.
-Henry & Hymas Remedial Engineers may also recommended a cost effective non-destructive approach which was to poultice the entire concrete slab by using Westox Cocooning in order to extract excessive chloride from the contaminated concrete.
-During the investigations detailed reports for insurance purpose can be prepared to assist with claims.
+Henry & Hymas Remedial Engineers may also have recommended alternative cost effective non-destructive approaches such as to poultice concrete slabs to extract excessive chloride from the contaminated concrete.
+During the investigations, detailed reports for insurance purpose can be prepared to assist with claims.

-Henry & Hymas Remedial Engineers project management services including preparation of a cost effective scope of works, and tender documents, contract administration and remedial buildering management.
-The project was completed in an efficient manner due to the outstanding collaboration between all parties involved.
+Henry & Hymas Remedial Engineers provide project management services including preparation of a cost effective scope of works, and tender documents, contract administration and remedial building management.